Joseph-hackathon/hackathon/ETH Online2024#1.md

 - Ideation
 - Planning
-- Research about market, competitors,referrence
+- Research about market, competitors, referrence
 - Determine development priorities and organize strategic sponsor tracks
 - Checek the Schedule
-- Make the Pitchdeck
-  - Business model, competitor comparison, positioning map, configuration, etc.
-- Make the Architecture
+- Make the Architecture | User Flow
 - Summary for the meeting reports & Submmit contents